casdoor/casdoor-website/docs/how-to-connect/saml/overview.md

 ### SAML attributes

 Some SP will require you to provide external attributes in SAML Response, you can add those in SAML attributes table.
 And you can insert user's field to it.

+If your service provider only requires the NameID field and doesn't need additional user attributes (Email, Name, DisplayName, Roles), you can enable the **Disable SAML attributes** option in the application settings.
+When enabled, Casdoor will omit these attributes from the SAML response, which can help avoid XML namespace issues with certain SPs that have strict validation requirements.

 For examle